kristianmandrup/artifactor/Readme.md

 # Artifact Registry

-This *Artifact Registry* server is being built using Koa 2 using ES7 async/await syntax.
+This *Artifact Registry* app/API web server is being built using Koa 2 using ES7 async/await syntax.

+The initial project was generated using [koa-generator](https://www.npmjs.com/package/koa-generator) using `koa2` binary: `$ koa2 artifactor`

 ## Usage
 - install/configure